California Residents: Click HERE for the California Collection Notice

 We may send you information related to the game(s) you play.
 For instance, we may congratulate you on your recent success.

 Based upon the personally identifiable information you provide us, we will send you a welcoming email to verify your username and password.
 We will also communicate with you in response to your inquiries, to provide the services you request, and to manage your account.

 Recruit a Friend/E-cards/Share Wish List

-5. Who is collecting your information?
+3. Who is collecting your information?

-Please be aware that we cannot control the activities of third parties to whom we provide data, and while we cannot guarantee that they adhere to the same privacy and security procedures as Blizzard, we will take reasonable steps to assure that these third parties will provide sufficient protection of personal information.
+In addition, some services are provided with partner companies.
+For instance, if you purchase something from Blizzard and ask that it be sent to you via FedEx, your information will be collected by FedEx.
+If you do not want your information shared, you can choose not to allow the transfer of information by not using that service or by not providing any information.
+Please be aware that we cannot control all of the activities of third parties to whom we provide data, and while we cannot guarantee that they adhere to the same privacy and security procedures as Blizzard, we will take reasonable steps to assure that these third parties will sufficiently protect personal information.

-6. With whom may your personal information be shared?
+4. With whom may your personal information be shared?

 As with any business, your personal information is also an asset of Blizzard and will become part of our normal business records.
 As such, we may also disclose your personal information to a third party if we decide to sell a line of business to that third party, so you can continue to receive service and information in connection with that line of business with as little disruption as possible.
 Similarly, in the event of a merger, acquisition, reorganization, bankruptcy, or other similar event, your personal information may be transferred to Blizzard's successor or assign.